 - Hershey’s Unwrapped– Take part in a live theatrical experience that encourages the audience to use all 5 senses when exploring chocolate.

-While we didn’t do the add-on experiences on this particular weekend, we did the candy bar making at Chocolate World and the shows on a subsequent visit.
-Create Your Own Candy Bar experience was definitely a highlight for our whole family.
+While we didn’t do the add-on experiences on this particular weekend, we did the candy bar making and shows at Chocolate World on a subsequent visit.
 If you plan to visit Chocolate World on a weekend, I recommend getting arriving when they open at 9:30am to get first pick at planning out your experiences.

 - Address: 200 Crystal A Dr, Hershey, PA